iketari/grunt-jam-publish/README.md

 Format: `'http://<username>:<password>@host:PORT/resource'`

+#### options.level
+Type: `String`
+Default value: `null`

+A string value that explain which log level do you need

+#### options.cfg
+Type: `Object`
+Default value: `undefined`

+Parsed package.json file of your package.
+For each publish jam-publisher try to find in remote tag with the name the same of as that specified in current version

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History

+0.2.2 Check tags exists before each publish

 0.1.0 First working release